Individual or Group Participation in General Public Cleanup Events

 To participate, contact email@example.com

 Clean Jordan Lake also welcomes groups wishing to schedule a cleanup event at any time during the year.
 For these events, Clean Jordan Lake suggests shoreline areas in need of cleaning, provides all the supplies and removes the trash bags.
 Thus far, GlaxoSmithKline and Biogen Idec have chosen trash cleanup at Jordan Lake as their annual employee day of community service.
 Change The Triangle (a young adult volunteer group), Order of the Arrow Boy Scouts of America, Chapel Hill-Carrboro YMCA, The Church of Jesus Christ of Latter Day Saints and Alpha Phi Omega service fraternity at Elon University and the University of North Carolina at Chapel Hill have scheduled their own cleanup events.
+The minimum group size is 10.

 For more information, contact firstname.lastname@example.org